 A Gigafactory is a critical piece of national infrastructure and fundamental to the 4th Industrial Revolution.
 The facility will manufacture batteries for electric vehicles at scale and deliver up to 5.5m sq ft of space.

 However, we understand this must be carefully managed to ensure local communities also feel the benefit, not just in jobs and economic growth but in local infrastructure as well.

 Details of the proposals have been set out in a series of factsheets.
 These can be downloaded using the links below.

 If you would like to be sent any of the factsheets in the post, or have any questions, please contact us using the Your Feedback page or consider attending a webinar session.

 Because of the COVID-19 pandemic, we are not able to arrange a public exhibition or meeting.
 Instead, all the relevant information is included on this website.

 As part of the consultation process, we also held webinar sessions to present the plans and answer questions from the community.
 These were recorded, and you can watch a presentation using the link below.

 If you would like to receive any of the information included on this website in hard copy, please contact us directly using the information provided at the bottom of this page.

-Please note the deadline for feedback has now passed as a planning application has been submitted.
-However, if you would like to leave a comment using the form below these will still be reviewed by the project team, although they cannot be included in the submitted application.
+Please note the deadline for feedback has now passed as a planning application has been approved.
+However, if you would like to leave a comment using the form below these will still be reviewed by the project team, although they cannot be included in the application.

 If you have any questions or would like to contact the project team directly, please use the information provided below.